FAU-LAP/NOMAD-CAMELS/README.md

 - fixed export from databroker if the run failed such that no "stop" is in metadata
 - plot widget now shows the table to change linestyle and markerstyle
 - Refactor file paths for cross-platform compatibility in device_driver_builder.py
+- Fix issue of stage control not updating set_channel when moving manually

 ## 0.2.3